drainpip/shaneis.me-v2/content/blog/from-builder-to-helper/index.md

 - go to the meeting instead
 - light fires to unblock
 - have the difficult conversations, sometimes asking is all you need
+- don't ask someone to do something you wouldn't do

 #### P.S.

 I feel very strongly that leaders should constantly learn leadership.
 It's never done and you'll never been an expert at all aspects of it (or any of it?).
 There are some great books that I've read that have either solidified my thinking, or have completely unraveled it.
-I am purposefully trying not to link to Amazon on purpose, however most (or all) of these are there too if you need.
+I am purposefully trying not to link to Amazon on purpose, however I'm sure these are there too if you need.

 If you're early in your journey, some of these books may help you with your transition, or even knowing if this transition is right for you before you take the plunge.